rajshivam0432/Automata/README.md

-Key Features:
+## Key Features

--Simulated automated appliance control based on temperature and presence detection.
--Focused on energy-efficient operation.
--Real-time sensor integration and control within a virtual environment.
+- Automated Appliance Control: The system automatically turns appliances on or off based on the room's temperature and the detection of a person, ensuring efficient energy use.
+- Energy Efficiency: By integrating temperature and presence detection, the system minimizes unnecessary energy consumption, operating appliances only when necessary.
+- Real-Time Sensor Integration: Seamless integration of sensors in a simulated environment, providing real-time control and automation.
+- Simulation-Driven Development: The entire system is developed and tested within Proteus, allowing for a robust and error-free design before physical implementation.